ContextLab/storytelling-with-data/assignments/assignment 1/Assignment_1.md

   - Be brief.
 You'll have a maximum of 5 minutes to share your story with the class in its final form.
 (There is no minimum story length.)
   - Tell a story that you haven't told or heard before.
 Part of what I want you to get out of this assignemnt is practice coming up with new stories.
 You won't get that unless your story is actually new.

 Please upload your assignment as a single .zip file to Slack (in the `#your-stories` channel).
-I'll copy the materials to the [public class repository](https://github.com/ContextLab/storytelling-with-data), so please consider that your story will be made public in deciding what story to tell.
+I'll post the videos on YouTube and post links [here](https://github.com/ContextLab/storytelling-with-data/blob/master/assignments/assignment%201/story_videos.md), so please consider that your story will be made public in deciding what story to tell.

 ## Narrative outline